belette06/Pinterest/README.md

 Dans le model Comment,
 - on a un utilisateur à qui appartient le commentaire
-- on a un pin à qui appartient le commentaire
+- on a un pin à qui appartient le commentaire belongs_to :pin